 To remove any air bubbles and prevent bubbling after application, dip the cloth in mineral oil for oil-based polyurethane and alcohol for water-based polyurethane before wiping the surface.

 Step 3: Apply Thin Poly Coats

-It is not advisable to apply thick coats of polyurethane, as they have a lengthy drying time and can create opportunities for air to become trapped during application.
-It is therefore recommended to opt for thin coats instead.
+I wouldn’t advise applying thick coats of polyurethane, as they have a lengthy drying time and can create opportunities for air to become trapped during application.
+My tip is to opt for thin coats instead.

 Step 4: Tap the Bubbles Before They Dry

 If air bubbles appear after applying the polyurethane finish, gently tapping them with the top of the brush can flatten them out.
 However, this method is only effective when the finish is still wet, as it won’t work once it has dried.